 - Wall Jump: Her wall-cling from Brawl was kept, giving her new and dynamic edge-guarding options.

-- When All You Have Is A Needle: Her needle storm is one of the best projectiles in Melee because it can be used to disrupt opponents very quickly.
+- When All You Have Is a Hammer...: Her needle storm is one of the best projectiles in Melee because it can be used to disrupt opponents very quickly.

-- Double Jump: His recovery was improved by allowing him to use midair jump, then up-B, (or vice-versa), then air-dodge to get the total height provided by those three moves in a single recovery.
+- Double Jump: His recovery was improved by allowing him to use a midair jump, then up special, (or vice-versa), then air-dodge to get the total height provided by those three moves in a single recovery.

 - Energy Absorption: He can absorb "energy" attacks with his Oil Panic special.
 The cooldown time after catching a projectile has been sped up.

 - Glass Cannon: He is very susceptible to knockback, and he has high priority and strength.